cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 CIRRUS_CHANGE_TITLE | First line of `CIRRUS_CHANGE_MESSAGE`
 CIRRUS_CRON | [Cron Build](#cron-builds) name if builds was triggered by Cron.
 CIRRUS_DEFAULT_BRANCH | Default repository branch name.
+For example `master` CIRRUS_DOCKER_CONTEXT | Docker build's context directory to use for [Dockerfile as a CI environment](docker-builder-vm.md#dockerfile-as-a-ci-environment).
+Defaults to project's root directory.
-For example `master` CIRRUS_LAST_GREEN_BUILD_ID | The build id of the last successful build on the same branch at the time of the current build creation.
+CIRRUS_LAST_GREEN_BUILD_ID | The build id of the last successful build on the same branch at the time of the current build creation.
 CIRRUS_LAST_GREEN_CHANGE | Corresponding to `CIRRUS_LAST_GREEN_BUILD_ID` SHA (used in [`changesInclude`](#supported-functions) and [`changesIncludeOnly`](#supported-functions) functions).
 CIRRUS_PR | PR number if current build was triggered by a PR.
 For example `239`.